Ultimate Solo Trip Itinerary to Meghalaya

 Meghalaya, also known as Cloud Home, is divided into seven major districts – East Garo Hills, East Khasi Hills, Jaintia Hills, Ri-Bhoi, South Garo Hills, West Garo Hills, and the West Khasi Hills.
-If you are planning to visit Meghalaya, then you should know that this is a peaceful state and is not commercialized.
+If you are planning to visit Meghalaya, then you should know that this is a peaceful state and is not commercialised.
 Why?

 Now you can take a direct flight to Shillong (the capital of Meghalaya).
 But the flights are way expensive if compared to the Guwahati ones.
-To cut cost I would suggest you reach Guwahati first and then drive to Shillong.
+To cut costs, I would suggest you reach Guwahati first and then drive to Shillong.
 More on it below.

 Flights

-Shillong has a small airport at Umroi but there are few direct flights to Shillong.
-You will also notice that the flights are quite costly due to the low-frequency.
-So, instead of checking for Shillong flights, you should check for the Guwahati flights as it will be more economical for you.
+Shillong has a small airport at Umroi, but there are few direct flights to Shillong.
+You will also notice that the flights are quite costly due to the low frequency.
+So, instead of checking for Shillong flights, you should check for the Guwahati flights, as it will be more economical for you.

 Trains